-PGR7.2.1R Postgraduate researchers are expected to engage with all progress review milestones and assessment events (ie progression examination, PR2 and PGR3, and final assessment viva voce examination) that are required of them.
+PGR7.2.1R Postgraduate researchers are expected to engage with all progress review milestones and assessment events (ie progression examination, Progress Review Stage 2 and Progress Review Stage 3, and final assessment viva voce examination) that are required of them.

 PGR7.2.2R If a PGR does not submit the required work/thesis by the specified deadline for a progress review milestone, progression examination, or at final submission, this will be recorded as a non-submission.
 If this is due to significant personal reasons outside the PGR’s control then they may submit a personal circumstances application.